 Tine is an artist, meditator, media engineer and student of happiness.
 If she is not traveling she's working on turning her rooftop terrace into an urban garden paradise.
 Find out more about her on: Instagram Facebook

 Many forces undermine efforts to help men to empathize with women and speak out against harassment and assault.
-ELIZABETH SVOBODA gives some ideas
+Elizabeth Svoboda – on behalf of

 Some people resist compassionate support from others.
 Here’s why — and what they can do about it.
 By Emiliana R. Simon-Thomas, science director of